6ALLIKA/EcoBike-TestTask/README.md

 ---

 # <a name="description"></a>Short description
 In this project I attempted to implement a console program.
-There 7 basic functions:
+There are 7 basic functions:
 Show the entire EcoBike catalog

+* Show the entire EcoBike catalog
 * Add a new folding bike
 * Add a new speedelec
 * Add a new e-bike
 * Find the items by filter
-* Write to file
+* Write to a file
 * Stop the program

 ---